GRealesM/GWAS_tools/README.md

 - **0a Missing coordinates** If genomic coordinates are missing, pipeline will fail.
 If we have SNPIDs, we can use (...) to extract hg19 coordinates from 1000 Genomes project phase III.
 Ensure your SNP id column is recoded as SNPID.
 Output will have CHR/BP columns, rather than CHR19/BP19, as this will be done at processing step.
 - **0b - Missing one allele** Some authors report only one allele (usually the risk/effect allele), but for many analysis we need both alleles.
 Use `fix-one-allele-problem.sh` to use 1000 Genomes phase III reference panel (not supplied) to guess the other allele.
 If you have multiple files with a common list of alleles, you can use `fix-one-allele-problem_commonSNPs.sh`.

+- **0c - Misplaced coords** Some (especially old) files report BP as zero-based, so BP is always one base below actual coordinates.
+This can be fixed using `Update_positions.R`.

 - If the file is missing effect size (encoded as OR, BETA, or Z), the file must be discarded, as it doesn't contain enough information for us to proceed.